Munsa1/rails-group-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby on rais blog
+# Ruby on rais recepi app

 ### About the project